 General region overview

-New economic stimulus packages have been introduced or are expected to be announced in almost every East Asian country, including packages for large business, small and medium enterprise, and direct universal payment for citizens.
+Despite these positive indications for the future, significant damage has already occurred, and the effects are likely to linger to a different extent for each country and each industry.
+New economic stimulus packages have been introduced in every East Asian country, including packages for large business, small and medium enterprise, and direct universal payment for citizens.
 The economic situation remains fluid for nearly every sector.

 Opportunities have become apparent for those willing to work with in-market partners and adapt.
 Many Asian companies are open to virtual meetings where previously only face-to-face interactions, particularly for first introductions, would suffice.
 There are new ways of working that may bring partnerships within reach.

 One of the greatest obstacles for New Zealand goods exporters has been the availability of cargo space.
 Sea freight is now back to normal capacity, and as flight capacity grows month by month, pricing and availability should become more accessible, although are not likely to return to pre-COVID levels before the end of the year.